 Bonding vs veneers?
 What are they?
-If you are in search of ways for getting that picture-perfect smile, a dentist at Martin Place advises that dental bonding and porcelain veneers are the top choices for many.
+If you are in search of ways for getting that picture-perfect smile, dentists advise that dental bonding and porcelain veneers are the top choices for many.
 Since many people want to know the best dental treatment, knowing the advantage of bonding vs veneers, or vice versa, will help you decide the ideal treatment for you.

 Dental bonding and veneers are a form of cosmetic dentistry.
 Generally, cosmetic dentistry is the term used to refer to any dental work that enhances the presence of teeth, bite and gums.
 Though not necessarily the functionality, cosmetic dentistry principally centers around progress in dental aesthetics in shading, position, size, shape, alignment and generally the appearance of the smile.